Northern Germany in 1 Week

 Days 1, 2 & 3: Berlin

-Germany’s capital is celebrating the 25th anniversary of the fall of the Berlin Wall in 2014, with a year-long roster of events that culminates on November 9, the actual anniversary date.
-If you are interested in the rise and fall of the Wall, there are many places you can visit to gain a better understanding of what it was and what it meant.
+If you are interested in the rise and fall of the Berlin Wall, there are many places you can visit to gain a better understanding of what it was and what it meant.
 The longest remaining section of the Wall is the East Side Gallery, a veritable outdoor art gallery painted by dozens of international artists.
 Another spot to visit is the Berlin Wall Memorial/Berliner Mauer Dokumentationszentrum, a reconstructed stretch of the Wall with a memorial building that documents where the Wall stood and what it actually looked like.
 A third possibility is the Mauermuseum Haus am Checkpoint Charlie (Berlin Wall Museum at Checkpoint Charlie), a small museum at the former crossing into East Berlin.
 Finally, for a glimpse—albeit a somewhat nostalgic one—of life in the Deutsche Demokratische Republik (DDR) of East Berlin, spend an hour or two in the DDR Museum, devoted to the Soviet-inspired objects in everyday use in the DDR.
 Visiting all four of these sites will take up an entire day.

 Day 4: Day Trip to Potsdam